soverenio/docs/README.md

    Current process:

    1. Develop and refactor in the `dev` branch.
-   2. Ask the subject matter experts to review and approve it — material, grammar and style.
+   2. Ask the subject matter experts to review — material, grammar and style.
    3. When approved, merge the `dev` into the `v1` branch.
 The `v1` branch is set to `stable` version of the docs — the default version you see on https://docs.soveren.io.